 Some cities have proposed tax benefits on new investment as a measure to relieve tenants from rising rents.
 In this paper, I use a property tax reform in New York City to estimate whether such incentives work locally.
-In 2006, the New York City government decided to make property tax incentives on new construction less generous, starting in 2008.
-Developers responded by rushing to apply for these benefits and began building before the deadline.
-The magnitude of excess housing starts at the deadline suggests that a 1% increase in the future property tax increased current residential investment by 0.4%.
-A naive demand-supply model indicates that these new units brought to the market by the reform should lower rents in nearby incumbent units.
-On the contrary, I find that the rents in nearby incumbent unit as an instrument, I find that an additional new tax-exempt unit during the bunching period increased the incumbent unit rent by 2.3%.
-I find evidence consistent with the hypothesis that new residential investment spurred gentrification.
+The tax reform removed property tax benefits for new residential investment.
+However, the delay between announcement and implementation of the policy change led to the concentration of investment within a short period.
+Using bunching of units at the expiration deadline, I find that a 1% increase in the future property tax increased current residential investment by 0.4%.
+Yet, this new investment did not lower the rents paid by the tenants in the neighborhoods where new investment arrived.
+On the contrary, using the baseline land availability within a small radius around an incumbent unit as an instrument, I find that an additional new tax-exempt unit during the bunching period increased the incumbent unit rent by 2.3%.
+I find evidence consistent with the hypothesis that new residential investment made neighborhoods more desirable by attracting affluent households, facilitating the entry of businesses and consumption amenities.
+Overall, the results indicate that accelerated new investment spurred gentrification.